-Field voting booth on the International Space Station (ISS) in the 2020 US presidential election
+Field voting booth on the International Space Station (ISS) during the 2020 US presidential election

 A pair of American astronauts are in a state of involuntary residence in space as their trip, originally planned for only 8 days, is now at least 7 months long due to problems related to the Starliner spacecraft.

 For NASA, holding elections 250 miles above the Earth is nothing new.
-NASA held an election on the ISS 27 years ago, when Texas passed a law allowing voting from space.
+NASA held elections on the ISS 27 years ago, when Texas passed a law allowing voting from space.

 Because NASA is headquartered in Houston, nearly every American astronaut is a Texas voter.